-I. Pre-consultation between the applicant and the Town is required prior to the submission of application for an Official Plan Amendment, Zoning By-law Amendment, Draft Plan of Subdivision/Condominium, a request for Minister's Zoning Order, consent or site plan control unless the Director of Community and Development Services Planning and Development Services or their designate determines that pre-consultation is not necessary based on the scale of development or the complexity of planning issues associated with the proposed application.
+- I. Pre-consultation between the applicant and the Town is required prior to the submission of application for an Official Plan Amendment, Zoning By-law Amendment, Draft Plan of Subdivision/Condominium, a request for Minister's Zoning Order, consent or site plan control unless the Director of Planning and Development Services or their designate determines that pre-consultation is not necessary based on the scale of development or the complexity of planning issues associated with the proposed application.
 Pre-consultation will determine what is required to be submitted for a complete application and will provide the opportunity to discuss the nature of the application; development and planning issues; the need for additional information and/or reports to be submitted with the application; and the planning and approval process including the appropriateness of concurrent applications, where applicable.
-Pre-consultation may also involve the Regional Municipality of Niagara, the Niagara Peninsula Conservation Authority, Provincial Ministries or other agencies that may have an interest in the application as determined by the Town.
-A by-law shall be approved by Council requiring pre- consultation.
+Pre-consultation may also involve the Regional Municipality of Niagara, the Niagara Peninsula Conservation Authority, Provincial Ministries or other agencies that may have an interest in the application as determined by the Town. - II.
+A By-law shall be approved by Council requiring pre-consultation.
 Pre-consultation shall be considered a requirement for the submission of a complete application.

-- II.
-Pre-consultation shall involve two stages: - a) Stage 1 Pre-consultation b) Stage 2 - Complete Application Review

-Identifying the studies, reports, information, and materials to be submitted with a complete application, and preparation and approval of any necessary Terms of Reference.

-Evaluation and review of studies, reports, information and materials to determine if such studies, reports, information and materials are complete and meet the requirements stipulated in the Pre-consultation Agreement.
-Such review shall occur within the provisions of the Planning Act R.S.O.
-1990 for a complete application, and in accordance with Section 13.1.15.V. of this Plan.
+The By-law shall establish the following: - a) Expiry dates for Pre-consultation Agreements; and - b) Requirements for the resubmission of a pre-consultation request when substantial changes to a proposal are made - III.
+Upon the submission of a formal development application, the Town will evaluate and review the studies, reports, information, and materials to determine if they are complete and meet the requirements stipulated in the Pre-consultation Agreement.
+Such review shall occur within the provisions of the Planning Act, R.S.O.
+1990 for a complete application, and in accordance with Section 13.15.V. of this Plan. - IV.
+To determine if a submission meets the requirements of a complete application, the Town may consult agencies that have an interest in an application, including but not limited to the Regional Muncipality of Niagara, the Niagara Peninsula Conservation